skynet-im/skynet/protocol.md

 ### 1. Concurrency ###
 The UserData will get a revision control system that detects concurrent changes and forces clients to merge data sets before uploading new data.
 ### 2. Timing independency ###
 Checking for updates using a single DateTime is very data efficient, but it is not guaranteed that you will receive all pending messages.
 Changes are very difficult to track like this and server development gets increasingly difficult.
-The new revision based system will need to transfer more data but it will be simpler to implement, more versatile and guarantees data integrity.
+The new revision-based system will need to transfer more data but it will be simpler to implement, more versatile and guarantees data integrity.
 Message edits and deletions will be treated like new messages.
 The most difficult thing will be the `ViewableContentInfo`.
 Sending one packet per client and message would result in an inefficient system causing hundreds of separate packets.
 ### 3. Transactions and retry ###
 Accepting a contact request is a complex process requiring many steps.
 The new protocol has to ensure that changes are only written to the database once all steps succeeded.
 If this is not the case, the client must be able to retry the action.
 Therefore changes, especially those done to the UserData must be linked to other packets.
 ### 4. Cryptography reloaded ###
 Although Skynet should be designed to be more secure than other messengers, Protocol v4 was not able to use end-to-end encryption for profile data related content such as profile images or the daystream.
 Furthermore, we have to check each situation for whether a server-sided validation is enough or we should use a signature algorithm.
-Skynet will not offer Perfect Forward Secrecy because we want to keep cloud synchronisation and data backup as our main features, which would not be possible with PFS.
+Skynet will not offer Perfect Forward Secrecy because we want to keep cloud synchronization and data backup as our main features, which would not be possible with PFS.
 ### 5. Sync on demand ###
 Downloading all messages on startup wastes a lot of expensive data volume, slows down the client and makes a web integration completely impossible.
-A new revision based system should allow sync on demand.
+A new revision-based system should allow sync on demand.
 ### 6. Permissions ###
 On the current server, anyone can request any file.
 Although, with the new system, most files will be encrypted and the file IDs are random which makes it more difficult to get a plaintext file, we need to implement permissions.
 Files will be pinned for single users or groups and unpinned once the associated messages or post was deleted.
 A cleanup service can then safely delete these files.
 The server must ensure that only clients with access to a file can share it.
 ### 7. Structuring ###